svakam/linux/README.md

     - If it's found in multiple directories (i.e. `/bin/cat` and `/usr/local/bin`), the command will execute in the directory it's found in first in PATH.
 - `man`: displays the online manual.
 If command name given as argument, displays manual for that command
   - `-k`: search man pages
-  - Using 'Enter' key goes down the file by 1 line
+  - Using 'Enter' key goes down the file by 1 line.
-  - Using 'Space' goes down the file by 1 page
+  - Using 'Space' goes down the file by 1 page.
-  - Using 'g' goes to the very top of the page
+  - Using 'g' goes to the very top of the page.
-  - Using 'G' goes to the very bottom
+  - Using 'G' goes to the very bottom.
-  - Using 'q' quits out of the file
+  - Using 'q' quits out of the file.
-- `exit`: exits the shell or current session
+- `exit`: exits the shell or current session.
-- `clear`: clears the screen
+- `clear`: clears the screen.
 - `which`: locate a command (i.e. `which cat` -> `/bin/cat`).
+  - The location of a command can be used in place of the command itself (i.e. `cat sales.data` will show the file sales.data, as does `/bin/cat sales.data`).
-- `--help`, `-h`: ask commands for help
+- `--help`, `-h`: ask commands for help.

 ## Working With Directories
+Directories are containers for files and other directories.
+They provide a tree-like structure and can be accessed by name or shortcut.

+- `.`: this directory.
+- `..`: parent directory.
+- `cd -`: change to previous directory.
+  - `echo $OLDPWD`: `$OLDPWD` variable holds the directory previously in, thus performing `echo` on this lists that directory.
+- `/`: directory separator; denotes the ending of a directory.
+- `./<program>`: executes a program from the current directory.
+- `mkdir [-p] <name>`: create a directory.
+  - `[-p]` is an optional argument that creates each directory listed as a new parent (i.e. `mkdir -p one/two/three` creates `one` as a new directory, `two` directory as a child of `one`, and `three` as a child of two).
+- `rmdir [-p] <name>`: remove directory (empty only).
+- `rm -rf <name>`: recursively removes directory and everything below it.

+## Listing Files and Understanding LS Output
+- `ls`: lists basic information about a directory's content and information.
+Doesn't specify file type.
+- `ls -l`: lists detailed information about a current directory's content and info.
+  - Example: `ls -l` -> `-rw-rw-r-- 1 vik users 10400 Sep 27 08:52 sales.data`
+    - From left to right: permissions, number of links, owner name, group name, number of bytes in the file, last modified (date and time), file name
+- `ls -a`: lists basic information, inclusive of hidden files/folders.
+- `ls -l -a`: lists detailed information of both visible and hidden files/folders.
+  - Shorthand is `ls -la`.
+- `ls -F`: lists directory content along with file types.
+  - `-F` appends specifying character to directory/file name to reveal its file type.
+Characters:
+    - `/`: directory
+    - `@`: link
+    - `*`: executable
+- `ls -t`: lists files by time.
+- `ls -r`: reverse order.
+- `ls -latr`: long listing including all files reverse-sorted by time.
+Especially useful if need to list an overflowing number of files in a directory, but sorted from least to most recently modified. `ls -lat` shows most to least recently modified order.
+- `ls -R`: lists files recursively; lists current directory's files and directories' files below, recursively.
+- `tree`: lists files recursively in visual format.
+  - `tree -d`: lists directories only.
+  - `tree -C`: colorizes visual output.
+- `ls --color`: basic list output colorized by file type.
+- To circumvent issues with file names with spaces, encapsulate file name in single or double quotes (i.e. `ls -l 'my notes.txt'`, `ls -l "my notes.txt'`) or escape the space with a backslash `\` (i.e. `ls -l my\ notes.txt`).